ayajmire/PPG_LSTM/README.md

-# Blood Pressure Estimation LSTM from camera
+# Blood Pressure Estimation LSTM from Camera

 An LSTM model for estimating systolic and diastolic blood pressure from PPG (Photoplethysmography) waveforms.